Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 Each `supernode` together with its index and edge weigth is put inside the new generated adjacency list.
 A double reference structure is used in order to keep track of already coarsed nodes added in the `adjacencyList`.
 The result is achieved by defining the vector of vectors of bolean values `marked` in order to mark nodes already coarsed and tell the program to don't check them again for a possible coarsing.
-The function `removeElementsFromAdjacency` is used to remove a pair from the adjacency list and add its updated version.
+The function `removeElementsFromAdjacency` is called to remove a pair from the adjacency list.
-The entry of the `marked`  vector of vectors of bolean associated with the removed pair is also removed.
+The entry of the `marked` vector of vectors of bolean values associated with the removed pair is also removed due to the correspondence created between the two structures.
+The node pairs removed are all specified in `pairList` `vector<vector<pair<int,int>>>`.
+Removed pairs are then replaced by the generated `supernode`.

-It takes six parameters:
+The function takes six parameters:
-1. `myGraph` This parameter represents the graph structure to be modified.
+1. the Graph class `myGraph` representing the graph structure to be modified.
 It is passed by reference to allow direct modification of the original graph.
 2. pairList  This vector of vectors contains pairs of nodes representing the pairings that need to be considered for updating the adjacency list.
 3. NewAdjacencyList This vector of vectors represents the updated adjacency list after the function execution.
 It is modified within the function.
 4. allNodes  This vector contains all the nodes in the graph, typically used to iterate over each node and determine the pairings.